-Mint are among the most versatile of herbs.
-The various types of herbs have been grown for their flavors and medicinal uses alike.
+Mint varieties are among the most versatile of herbs.
+The various types of mints have been grown for their flavors and medicinal uses alike.
 No matter where you live, there is a mint that is suitable to grow in your backyard.

 Distinguishing Characteristics of Mint